kittibodecs/t-doc-template-demo/contents/docs/index.md

   Step-by-step instructions on how to deploy your Toucan SSG site to **GitHub Pages**, making your documentation accessible online with minimal setup.

 By the end of this guide, you will have a fully customized and deployed documentation site using the T-Doc template. 🚀

+## How to Customize
+This page is just a template, so feel free to modify or replace it to match your project’s identity.

+To edit this page, update the content in:
+📂 /contents/index.md
+To customize the template itself, modify:
+📂 /templates/default/views/pages/home.mustache